MH-LIKHON/MP1-DTL/README.md

 ### FUTURE FEATURES

 1. **Online Booking Form**:
-    - An online booking form will allow users to directly schedule services through the website.
+    - An online booking form with a location lookup feature also current location (locate me) as a suggestion option.
-    - Users will be able to select their preferred date and time, along with the service they need.
+    - Error messages pop up when the user misses any tab or keeps it not filled.

 2. **Expanded Testimonials Section**:
     - A rotating carousel feature will be added to the testimonials section, displaying more customer reviews in an engaging format.